 Still, there are disagreements over how much power should be given to everyday people versus those with more experience or knowledge about specific issues.
-This tension has sparked many movements and debates over how to balance direct and representative democracy.
+This tension has sparked many movements and debates over balancing direct and representative democracy.

-What Does This Mean For International Relations?
+What Does This Mean for International Relations?

-Many emerging democracies look to America’s example of popular sovereignty when writing their own constitutions and laws governing political systems.
+Many emerging democracies look to America’s example of popular sovereignty when writing their constitutions and laws governing political systems.
 As such, changes made at home can have long-lasting effects in other countries.

-What Are Some Misconceptions Of Popular Sovereignty?
+What Are Some Misconceptions of Popular Sovereignty?

 Popular Sovereignty is a very difficult concept to grasp.
-A lot of people have misconceptions about the idea, so it’s important that someone clarifies what popular sovereignty actually means and how it works in practice.
-Here are some common myths associated with popular sovereignty:
+Many people have misconceptions about the idea, so someone must clarify what popular sovereignty means and how it works in practice.

 - Some people think being sovereign means being free from all laws or restrictions.

-What Are Some Examples Of Sovereign States?
+What Are Some Examples of Sovereign States?

 In the U.S., people vote for representatives who make decisions on their behalf in Congress, while citizens themselves vote directly on laws through initiatives or referendums at the state level.

 Mexico has a similar system to Canada, where people vote for their leaders at the national level while the states also hold elections for governors who work with state legislatures.

-Do We Still Live In A Popular Sovereignty System?
+Do We Still Live in a Popular Sovereignty System?

 Today many countries have adopted systems of representative democracy in which people vote for officials they believe will make decisions in their best interest.